This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Brussels.

 Below are a few of the top things to do in Brussels during your layover:

 Known to be the most beautiful square in Europe, the Grand Place should be on every traveller’s bucket list.
-Registered on the World Heritage List of UNESCO, this square is home to two famous buildings, the Town Hall and the Maison du Roi both of which are open to tourists.
+Registered on the World Heritage List of UNESCO, this square is home to two famous buildings, the Town Hall and the Maison du Roi, both open to tourists.

 - Plan your visit: Visit Tripadvisor for more information about visiting Grand Place, book a tour or read traveller reviews.

 - How to get there: You can easily reach the city centre by train within 30 minutes and then walk to the Grand Place.
-You will be able to arrive at your final destination within a 10-minute walk.
+You can arrive at your final destination within a 10-minute walk.

-Built in 1958 for the Brussels World’s Fair, the Atomium is now largely considered Brussels’s main landmark.
-Today, most people visit this site for the breathtaking view over the city and the surreal ride through its modern interiors which will give you the impression of being in a sci-fi movie.
+Built in 1958 for the Brussels World’s Fair, the Atomium is now primarily considered Brussels’s main landmark.
+Today, most people visit this site for the breathtaking view over the city and the surreal ride through its modern interiors, giving you the impression of being in a sci-fi movie.

 - Plan your visit: Visit Tripadvisor for more information about visiting Atomium, book a tour or read traveller reviews.